-Special studies in parish ministry as it relates to the day-to-day activities of an active parish.
+This course provides special studies in parish ministry as it relates to the day-to-day activities of an active parish.
 Consideration is given to many practical responses to the needs of the local church as well as the local pastor, such as building programs, time management, etc.

-PM 01514 RECOVERING THE METHODIST CLASS MEETING IN THE LOCAL CHURCH
+PM 01514 COVENANT DISCIPOLESHIP IN THE LOCAL CHURCH 3 hrs.

-A study of Wesley's theology of the church and his use of Methodist societies, and class meetings in spiritual formation and discipleship.
+This course examines Wesley's theology of the church and his use of Methodist societies and class meetings in spiritual formation and discipleship.
 (See CH 01514).

-PM 01201 COVENANT GROUP LEADERS' PRACTICUM
+PM 01201 COVENANT GROUP LEADERS' PRACTICUM 0 hrs.

-A study of the nature and purpose of seminary covenant groups as well as methods of group leadership and coordination.
+This study of the nature and purpose of seminary covenant groups includes methods of group leadership and coordination.
 Participants are selected by the faculty.

-SUPERVISED PARISH PRACTICUM PM 01100
+PM 01100 SUPERVISED PARISH PRACTICUM